 “Know your fashion history, fashion eras and designers,” stresses Jessica.
 “It’s painfully clear when someone doesn’t understand the references, saying things like ‘That’s so 1920s’ when it’s from the 1950s.

 “I knew I needed help when I was working on a Nickelback video so I asked Mel for someone who reminded her of me, someone eager to get into the industry, calm, collected and professional.
-Mel recommended Derek Parrot, who was still a Fashion Marketing student.
+Mel recommended Derek Perrett, who was still a Fashion Marketing student.
 He was there 20 minutes before the crew arrived.
 The first person on set!
 I’ve been working with him ever since.”

 Farmers, hockey stars and Canadian rock royalty may not need high fashion, but that passion for the cutting creative edge couture still burns within Jessica.
 It’s one more reason why everyone wants to work with her.